-VIEW 2: from rural footpath GRA 2/2 as it joins Hogshaw Road, west of Granborough the magnitude of change Medium (winter and summer), resulting in a Moderate adverse effect, winter and summer.
+VIEW 2: from rural footpath GRA 2/2 as it joins Hogshaw Road, west of Granborough The existing view

 5.8.1 The lower elevation of the viewpoint means that the fields which make up the Site are not visible and only the hedges bounding the fields can be seen.
 It is a rural view but also marred by the transmission lines which cross the field of view.